 - The Calcutta Biryani was introduced by the Nawab people.
 The dish is made from whole boiled potatoes and meat.
 And, during the period, the recession had meant that meat had to be replaced with potatoes and it has stuck ever since.

 - Hyderabad Biryani was created after Aurangzeb.
 The ruler spread the recipe with him to the other parts of India.
+It has a unique flavour of the garam masala used to make it.
+Garnished with some fried onions makes it even better.

 - Tahari Biryani is a vegetarian version where meat is replaced with a variety of vegetables and potatoes, peas, different kinds of beans are used.